Who we are

 Our charity shop, Ayoka, is a wellspring of low-cost yet fashionable clothing, housewares, books, records, and CDs.

 The Create Place began as an arts and crafts workshop and also provides space for support groups, wellbeing initiatives, and adult learning classes to better serve the diverse needs of our community.

 The profits from these projects enable us to run volunteer programmes, do good works in the community and support local organisations.

 Meet a few of our wonderful team members:

 TONY HARDIE - Director

-I have been working at The Gallery Café for just over five years.
-It’s been really exciting to see the business grow and to know we provide something special to our customers and the community.
-I love working here because of all the amazing people I get to meet and the staff I work with.
-I’m looking forward to the summer and having lots of exciting new projects coming up and using our newly turfed garden!
-I’m the crazy one who writes the funny blackboards ☺
+It’s really exciting to see the Gallery Café grow and to know we provide something special to our customers and the community.
+I love working here because of all the amazing people I get to meet and the staff I work with, also you should know I’m the crazy one who writes the funny blackboards.

 DIANA SERBAN -Communications & Administration Manager

-I joined St. Margaret’s House at the beginning of 2016 after working in advertising for more than 7 years in Romania.
-I am very happy to be part of a warm, positive and fun team, willing and able to do wonderful projects for the community.
-We have some exciting plans for 2017 so make sure to check our website for updates on events, workshops, classes and other news.
+It's great to be part of a warm, positive and fun team, willing and able to develop wonderful projects for the community.
+We have some exciting plans for the future so make sure you stick around!

 FRANCESCA GRASSI- Graphic Designer